Rates

 Direct Debit

-Direct Debit your rate payments by completing a Direct Debit Request form and submit it to Council.
+Apply to set up a Direct Debit.
 Payment options can be in full, quarterly, monthly, fortnightly or weekly and commence from your nominated starting date.
 Rate notices are posted to you as information only.
 No charges apply to deductions unless payment is rejected.
+A Direct Debit Application Form needs to be completed and returned to Council to set up the payment option.

 Exemption from Rates